EosFoundry/vacuum-packer/README.md

 ## Known Issues

-rollup is known to not play well with platform specific code, join the [discord server](https://discord.gg/hPw4j3vfCT) discussion about this issue
+rollup is known to not play well with platform-specific code, join the [discord server](https://discord.gg/hPw4j3vfCT) if you would like to discuss this issue